 Mr. Royer lives in Strasburg.
 He has three sons, one of whom is a member of the L-SMB and another of whom graduated in 2020.

-One day during the fall of 2007, Benjamin Pontz walked into a closet-turned-lesson room at Hans Herr Elementary School, where Mr. Larry Royer, in his first year as director of the fourth grade band, talked him into playing the baritone horn.
-Over the subsequent nine years, Ben would spend hundreds of hours in every band L-S had, and, a year after graduating, he returned to the program as an instructor.
+One day during the fall of 2007, Benjamin Pontz walked into a closet-turned-lesson room at Hans Herr Elementary School, where Mr. Larry Royer, in his first year as director of the fourth grade band (and absolutely terrified), talked him into playing the baritone horn.
+Over the subsequent nine years, Ben would spend hundreds of hours in every band L-S had.
+Shortly after graduating, he returned to the program as an instructor.
 Since 2019, Ben has served as the Pioneer Marching Band's assistant director.
 He also coordinates the student leadership program.

 Previously, Ben served as a music, marching, and student leadership instructor with the LSMB, working as a field technician throughout the season and instructing technique in visual and musical rehearsals.
 He has also worked extensively with the drum majors, and he helped to redesign and energize the LSMB's student leadership program.
 In addition, he is responsible for writing (and occasionally announcing) the program notes for the band's field shows.

 Ben graduated from L-S High School in 2016 after serving two years as drum major and president of the LSMB in its first two years as a member of the Lancaster County Marching Band Coalition.
 In high school, Ben also played in concert band, jazz band, orchestra, and pit orchestra.